BlueMona/peerio-documentation/Privacy_Policy.md

 <br>
 <br>If you delete a message or a file that you have previously shared, it will not be removed from our servers until all recipients have also removed it from their account(s), at which point the message or file and its metadata will be securely wiped within 24 hours.
 If you delete a message or file that you have not shared with anyone,  that data and associated metadata will be securely wiped from Peerio’s servers within 24 hours.
 <br>
-<br>If you destroy a file, it will be removed from Peerio’s servers, network, and all users immediately.
+<br>If you delete and unshare a file, it will be removed from Peerio’s servers, network, and all users immediately.
 However, we cannot destroy evidence that a file with a particular encrypted file ID was once sent in a message.
 The message it was sent in will have a trace of this ID, as it is in the encrypted body of the message.
 Because it is encrypted, we are unable to remove it from such messages.
 This allows the Peerio app to verify that files the server has sent with a message were put there by the designated sender, and not a third party.
 Peerio cannot read the plaintext name of the file.
 <br>
 <br>Upon account deletion, Peerio removes all your data from our servers and network, except for your account username, your Peerio Public Key, and any messages and files you have shared with other users that you have not destroyed.
 This information is necessary for your former contacts to be able to identify and decrypt messages they have received from you.
 This information also helps us prevent attempts to create fraudulent accounts representing a previous user.
 <br>